Rates, discounts and monetary transactions

 150

-Cancellation of seizure in combination with delivery or transfer of mortgage.
+Cancellation of seizure in combination with transfer or refinancing mortgage.
 Seller (mortgagor)

-Cancellation of mortgage or seizure, not combined with delivery or mortgage.
+Cancellation of mortgage or seizure, not combined with transfer or mortgage.
 Party concerned

 Additional work due to seller's residual debt.
 Seller (mortgagor)